Rhosinjay-cyb/Incident-Response-with-Playbooks/README.md

 ### Designing the workflow of the playbook

-Following the creation of the playbook, the next step was the designing of the workflow of the playbook from trigger to the last action using the logic app designer blade.
+Following the creation of the playbook, the the workflow of the playbook from trigger to the last action was designed with the logic app designer blade.

 ![image](Images/Workflow.png)